ilulale/fullstack/part3/phonebook_backend/readme.md

-Done till exercise 3.3
+Done till exercise 3. <br>
-Implementation of 3.4 (HTTP delete function)onwards remaining
+Implementation of 3.6 (check if person already exists and throw error) remaining